BA from Metropolitan State University,

 Couples & Families

 Get to know...

-Scott Fluegel is a U.S. Coast Guard veteran that served in a large variety of positions and locations before his retirement in 2013.
+Scott Fluegel is a Veteran of the U.S. Coast Guard, Air Force and Army who served in a variety of positions and locations before his retirement in 2013.
 Scott was also ordained at New Covenant Community Church in Fresno, California and served as Chaplain to several Army units deployed in both Afghanistan and Iraq.
 Scott's focus and passion developed as Family Life Chaplain providing Marriage and Family Counseling for deployed Soldiers and their families.
 He also taught and trained other Chaplains in counseling skills.

 Q: Why are you a professional helper?